A Guide to HTML Selectors for Web Scraping

 print(f"Failed to retrieve the webpage.
 Status code: {response.status_code}")

-to find the title. title_tag.find("a")["href"]
+• page.find("h3", class_="page-title") to find the title.

-to retrieve the link URL from the anchor tag in the title.
 In web scraping, knowing how to use HTML selectors can greatly improve your data extraction skills, allowing you to gather important information accurately.
 Selectors like ID, class, attribute, and hierarchical selectors each have specific uses for different scraping tasks.
 By using these tools together, you can handle a wide range of web scraping challenges with confidence.

 For practice, sites like Scrape This Site and Books to Scrape offer great examples to help you refine your skills.
 And if you need any help or want to connect with others interested in web scraping, feel free to join our Discord channel at https://discord.com/invite/scrape.